Quiet Fire

 VII.
 Teaching and Transmission

 Attentional scales: daily drills of one-minute undistracted listening to single elements (sibilance only, kick only, image drift only), then recombine.
+Use test frequencies and training tools to learn the audible spectrum.

 Subtractive etudes: master a track to the point of satisfaction, then remove one process at a time and ask what truly mattered.
+If you’re sure a song is finished, write a paragraph justifying and explaining every decision.

 Ethical dialogues: practice articulating why you refused a request, or why you left an imperfection in.
 Ethics clarified in language become ethics you can hold under pressure.

 Transmission is a relationship.
-The teacher doesn’t hand over tricks; the teacher protects the student from noise long enough for their own ear to appear.
+The (good) teacher doesn’t hand over tricks; the teacher protects the student from noise long enough for their own ear to appear.
 The best teaching is a form of shelter—space made around another’s perception until they can hear their own signal clearly.

 In the end, that’s what Quiet Fire aims for in every dimension: not instruction, but orientation.
 A way of learning, making, and being that may embolden clarity.

 VIII.
-Closing
+Summary

-Quiet Fire is not a philosophy of “the world,” but a way of positioning oneself within it.
+Quiet Fire is not a philosophy of the world, but a way of positioning oneself within it.
 It says:

 • Attend first; act second.